 - 1. An openness to learn as well as supervise - 2.
 The ability to reflect theologically and professionally on experiences and ministry practices - 3.
 Availability, time management, energy and communication skills - 4.
 A desire to enable the gifts and abilities of others to grow - 5.
-Sympathetic to PCANZ church principles, namely connectional denomination, corporate character of decision making, centrality and authority of Scripture in the Church's life, respect for spectrum of beliefs and doctrinal differences, the Code of Ethics, a cross-cultural church with a bi-cultural commitment.

-- 6. Acknowledgement of changes required for a mission situation and the changing nature of ministry in a pluralist society - 7.
+Sympathetic to PCANZ church principles, namely connectional denomination, corporate character of decision making, centrality and authority of Scripture in the Church's life, respect for spectrum of beliefs and doctrinal differences, the Code of Ethics, a cross-cultural church with a bi-cultural commitment. - 6.
+Acknowledgement of changes required for a mission situation and the changing nature of ministry in a pluralist society - 7.
 A knowledge of the basic principles of adult learning - 8.
 A commitment to their own good supervision - B. The Supervisor's responsibilities are: - 1.
-To provide fortnightly supervision of a minimum of one hour for the Intern while they are in their internship setting, with the exception of normal holidays and other leave. (average 20 sessions per annum) - 2.
+To provide fortnightly supervision of a minimum of one hour for the Intern while they are in their internship setting, with the exception of normal holidays and other absences. (average 20 sessions per annum) - 2.
 To help the Intern reflect on their ministry experiences so that they integrate theological learning, practice of ministry, personal self-knowledge and spiritual life. - 3.
-To reflect with the intern any ethical risk in their placement and to process this - 4.
-To visit the intern's placement context once a year to see the intern ministering in context. - 5.
-To be available to attend occasional development courses for Supervisors provided by the Knox Centre for Ministry and Leadership. - 6.
-To prepare three progress reports on the Intern's development and integrative formation, in consultation with the KCML Fieldwork Co-ordinator; at the middle and end of the first year, and middle of second year of the internship. - 7.
-To meet with the Fieldwork Co-ordinator and/or Principal of the Knox Centre, the Intern, and Mentoring Minister to discuss progress, as required.
+To reflect with the intern any ethical risk in their placement and to process this. - 4.
+To regularly review adherence and progress with Learning Goals and Objectives, and Rule of Life. - 5.
+To visit the intern's placement context once a year, if possible, to see the intern ministering in context. - 6.
+To attend a one-day intern colloquium per year (often online). - 7.
+To prepare three progress reports on the Intern's development and integrative formation, in consultation with the KCML Ministry Formation Co-ordinator; at in July and November in the first year, and September of second year of the internship. - 8.
+To meet with the Ministry Formation Co-ordinator and/or Principal of the Knox Centre, the Intern, and Mentoring Minister to discuss progress, as required.

-C. The supervisor is chosen in consultation between the intern and the KCML Fieldwork Co-ordinator.
+C. The Supervisor is chosen in consultation between the intern and the KCML Ministry Formation Coordinator.

 While the intern is the focus of the intern programme, at times the changes and growth impact upon the relationships that make the intern who they are.
 Historically, spouses have, at times, become part of the supervision process.
 This is something that best happens organically and only as mutually desired.
 We at KCML are open to this development and will pay as part of the overall supervision on a case-by-case basis.
-Talk with your Fieldwork Co-ordinator if this development could be mutually beneficial.
+Talk with your Ministry Formation Co-ordinator if this development could be mutually beneficial.